VMS vs NVR Comparison 2024

 How is an NVR different than a VMS solution?

 A video management system or VMS is different from an NVR in many ways.
-A VMS is a software application that allows you to and manage a large number of IP video cameras from any location.
-It’s either hosted on a network-connected server or runs as a -based service.
+A VMS is a software application that allows you to monitor and manage a large number of IP video cameras from any location.
+It’s either hosted on a network-connected server or runs as a cloud-based service.
 Whether you decide to go with on-premises server infrastructure or the cloud, you’ll be able to monitor live video and access recordings using the VMS software.

 One of the biggest differences between an NVR and a VMS is that a VMS is more feature rich.
 Here are a few examples of what you can do with an IP video management system: